Something Blue (How I Met Your Mother): Plot

 The restaurant owner recognized Ted as the man who stole his blue French horn; Ted tried to escape, but ran into a waiter, getting food all over him and Robin.
 The restaurant owner forced Ted to return the blue French horn in order to get his credit card and driver's license back.
 They went to Robin's apartment to discuss their respective life passions.
 Ted expresses that he shares Robin's desire to travel the world, saying that he wished he had studied abroad for a year while at college and believing that having just finished a big project at work (the Seattle project), would allow him to finally travel.
-Barney is again disgusted by this idea, not on the terms of their relationship, but due to concerns of his being lonely in New York and Argentina being economically unstable.
+Barney is again disgusted by this idea, not on the terms of their relationship, but due to concerns of him being lonely in New York and Argentina being economically unstable.
 While discussing the issue of kids, Robin told Ted that she does not want to have kids, but would have his if she had no other choice.
 Before having sex, they realized that neither of them have a condom and initially decided to hold off, but then decided to take the risk.
 At this point, a terrified Barney believes that Robin is pregnant with Ted's child.
 His fears seem confirmed when he sees Robin catching the bouquet and making a point of not drinking.

 Ted and Robin then reveal that after they had sex that night, they realized that their relationship was not heading in a direction either of them wanted to follow, and that they could no longer pretend that these issues did not matter to them.
 After exactly a year of dating, Ted and Robin broke up on amicable terms.
 This further stuns Barney, who wondered why he had not heard.
 Through a flashback to the episode "Showdown", they explain that they decided to hold off announcing the breakup because of Lily and Marshall's impending wedding.
 As Robin is asked by a little boy for a dance at the wedding reception, Future Ted then reveals that they eventually both got what they wanted out of life; Robin went on to travel the world, while Ted met his future wife.